MicrosoftDocs/azure-devops-docs/docs/build-release/actions/migrate-from-xaml-builds.md

 | Get version | You can't specify a changeset in the build definition, but you can specify one when you manually queue a build. | You can't specify a changeset in the build definition, but you can specify one when you manually queue a build. |
 | Label Sources | On the **Repository** tab, select an option from the **Label sources** menu. | **Tasks** tab, in left pane click **Get sources**.
 Select one of the **Tag sources** options.
 (We plan to change the name of this to **Label sources**.) |

 The new build definition offers you some new options.
-See [Build definition repository](../concepts/definitions/build/repository.md#tfvc).
+See [Build definition source repositories](../concepts/definitions/build/repository.md).

 #### Git